andre-st/chrome-injectjs/README.md

 There are other and better code injection extensions, e.g., [Dmitry Novikov's "User Javascript and CSS"](https://chrome.google.com/webstore/detail/user-javascript-and-css/nbhcbdghjpllgmfilhnhkllmkecfmpld?hl=en-US).
 However, you must entrust "sqdevil<span></span>@yandex.ru", "junkycoder" etc. with full control over the contents you read on the Web every day.
 Chrome _content scripts_ can modify websites, e.g. [political](https://chrome.google.com/webstore/search/politics%20OR%20political%20OR%20activist%20OR%20activisim?hl=en&_category=extensions) content and exfiltrate private information.
+So I made my own.

 ## Program Features and Screenshots